Odd Hadwiger number and graph products: Direct Product

-We now define the trees $Z_1,Z_2,\ldots,Z_{t+2}$ according to Table \ref{table:trees1} for $t\geq 7$.
-The third column of Table \ref{table:trees1} contains a partial description of the 2-colouring $c$ of $K_t\times K_3$, which is proper on every $Z_i$: the color of exactly one vertex of each tree $Z_i$ is prescribed, and the remaining vertices are colored according to the given prescription, ensuring that each tree $Z_i$ receives a proper coloring.
-Thus, this partial description of $c$ allows it to extend $c$ to a proper 2-coloring of all trees $Z_1,Z_2,\ldots,Z_{t+2}$.
+\paragraph{Lower Bound:} We are looking for an odd expansion of $K_{t+2}$.
+If $t\geq 7$ we define trees $Z_1,Z_2,\ldots,Z_{t+2}$ according to Table \ref{table:trees1}.
+The third column of Table \ref{table:trees1} contains a partial description of the 2-colouring $c$ of $K_t\times K_3$, which is proper on every $Z_i$: the colour of exactly one vertex of each tree $Z_i$ is prescribed, and the remaining vertices are coloured according to the given prescription, ensuring that each tree $Z_i$ receives a proper colouring.

-For the special case of $t=6$, the trees $Z_1, Z_2, \ldots, Z_7$ are defined according to Table \ref{table:trees1}, and tree $Z_8$ is the path $(u_6,v_1)-(u_4,v_3)-(u_6,v_2)$ with $c(u_4,v_3)=2$ (See Figure \ref{fig:ktk3}).
+For the special case of $t=6$, the trees $Z_1, Z_2, \ldots, Z_7$ are defined according to Table \ref{table:trees1}, and tree $Z_8$ is the path $(u_6,v_1)(u_4,v_3)(u_6,v_2)$ with $c((u_4,v_3))=2$ (See Figure \ref{fig:ktk3}).

-We now establish the existence of monochromatic edges between every pair of elements in $\mathbf{Z}$, which implies that these trees form an odd expansion of $K_{t+2}$.
+We now establish the existence of a monochromatic edge between each pair in $Z_1,\dots, Z_{t+2}$.

-First note that for trees $Z_i$, $Z_j$ with $9\leq i,j \leq t+2$, if $i, j$ are both odd or both even, then there is a monochromatic edge (with both vertices colored 1) between the end vertices of $Z_i$ and $ Z_j$, and now if $i$, $j$ are of distinct parity, then there is a monochromatic edge (with both vertices colored 2) between the inner vertices of $Z_i$ and $Z_j$.
+First note that for trees $Z_i$, $Z_j$ with $i,j \in \{9,\dots , t+2\}$, if $i, j$ are both odd or both even, then there is a monochromatic edge (with both vertices coloured 1) between end vertices of the paths $Z_i$ and $ Z_j$.
+If $i$, $j$ are of distinct parity, then there is a monochromatic edge (with both vertices coloured 2) between the inner vertices of $Z_i$ and $Z_j$.

-Let us now deal with the trees $Z_1, \ldots, Z_8$.
-By an exhaustive examination, one can find a monochromatic edge between every pair of trees in $Z_1, \ldots, Z_8$ (this is described in Table \ref{table:mono1-8}).
-We note that for the case $t=6$, the same edges described in Table \ref{table:mono1-8} witness the monochromatic edges between trees $Z_1, \ldots, Z_7, Z_8$ except for the connection between $Z_8$ and $Z_6$ since vertex $(u_7,v_1)$ does not exists in $K_6 \times K_3$, but in this case, we consider the edge $(5,2)(6,1)$, which is monochromatic since both vertices are coloured 1.
+Let us now deal with pairs of trees in $Z_1, \ldots, Z_8$.
+In Table 2 we give a monochromatic edge joining every such pair of trees.
+We note that for the case $t=6$, the same edges described in Table \ref{table:mono1-8} witness the monochromatic edges between trees $Z_1, \ldots, Z_7, Z_8$ except for the connection between $Z_8$ and $Z_6$ since vertex $(u_7,v_1)$ does not exists in $K_6 \times K_3$, but in this case, we consider the edge $(u_5,v_2)(u_6,v_1)$, which is monochromatic since both vertices are coloured 1.